-

 Are the courts adept at handling complex commercial claims?

 Insurance and reinsurance disputes are regulated by the Code of Commerce.
 If one of the parties breaches a contract, the non-defaulting party can initiate ordinary commercial proceedings before federal or local courts.
-This judicial process has four basic stages: (i) the filing of the claim by the plaintiff and response from the defendant; (ii) the submission and presentation of evidence of any kind; (iii) the pleadings; and (iv) an award.
+This judicial process has four basic stages: (i) the filing of the claim by the plaintiff and response from the defendant and a counter-response from the plaintiff; (ii) the submission and presentation of evidence of any kind; (iii) the pleadings; and (iv) a decision.

-As a general rule, federal courts are prepared to handle complex commercial claims; however, they lack experience in handling insurance and reinsurance cases.
+As a general rule, federal courts are prepared to handle complex commercial claims; however, they lack experience handling reinsurance cases, as there are very few reinsurance disputes and precedents in Mexico.
 In the case of local courts, there is uncertainty on whether a local judge will have the resources and ability to handle complex commercial cases.

 -